CS3219-AY2526Sem1/cs3219-ay2526s1-project-g28/backend/user-service/README.md

 6. Update the `DB_CLOUD_URI` of the `.env` file, and paste the string we copied earlier in step 4.
 Also remember to replace the `<password>` placeholder with the actual password.

+   > :information_source: Environment values are trimmed and allow inline comments after a `#` preceded by whitespace.
+For example, `SENDGRID_API_KEY=abc123   # production key` will load as `abc123` both locally and when running on Lambda.

 ## Running User Service

 1. Open Command Line/Terminal and navigate into the `user-service` directory.